lamech/wfmucast/README.md

 **Next Steps**

-Redo the whole thing in something more respectably modern (Node.js?), with proper tests.
+Redo the whole thing in something more respectably modern (Node.js?), with proper tests, so that when WFMU does eventually break it, I notice and/or can figure out how to fix it.